Dovyski/template/README.md

 Your help is most welcome regardless of form!
 Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for all ways you can contribute to the project.
 For example, [suggest a new feature](https://github.com/Dovyski/template/issues/new?assignees=&labels=&template-english=feature_request.md&title=), [report a problem/bug](https://github.com/Dovyski/template/issues/new?assignees=&labels=bug&template-english=bug_report.md&title=), [submit a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), or simply use the project and comment your experience.
 You are encourage to participate as much as possible, but stay tuned to the [code of conduct](./CODE_OF_CONDUCT.md) before making any interaction with other community members.

 See the [ROADMAP.md](ROADMAP.md) file for an idea of how the project should evolve.
+Additionally, check the [ARCHITECTURE.md](ARCHITECTURE.md) file for an overview of the project's architecture.

 ## 🎫 License